Best Business Broker

 Tyler Tysdal – The Entrepreneurs Entrepreneur

 Tyler Tysdal developed his credentials by paying his dues (and paying attention) along the way.
 He entered investment banking after earning a degree in finance from Georgetown University.
-While working at Alex Brown & Sons, Tyler primarily worked on mergers and acquisitions (buying and selling companies) and raising equity and debt capital for businesses, including taking them public through the Initial Public Offering (IPO) process.
+While working at Alex Brown & Sons, Tyler primarily worked on mergers and acquisitions (buying and selling private companies) and raising equity and debt capital for businesses with new investors, including taking them public through the Initial Public Offering (IPO) process.

 Tyler Tysdal the Investment Banker